 You may be wondering why someone would want to start their own social network?
-What’s the point?
 Who would want to just talk to themselves?

 The answer is the Fediverse, a huge collection of independent social networks that talk to each other, effectively a single super-network used by millions.
-To find out more, visit the What is the Fediverse? page.
+The Fediverse means you get the advantages of owning your own server combined with the reach of a mass network.

 Fediverse servers come in many different types as described below, but all of them are part of the same super-network.
 For example, someone on a Mastodon server can follow people on other Mastodon servers, and they can also follow people on Pixelfed servers etc.